Shors: Shamanism

 Despite the conversion of Christianity among the Shors, shamanism has had and still is very important and influential to modern Shor spirituality.
 Shor Shamanism and its kam (shamans) have suffered persecution since Russian colonization of the region especially from the 17th to 20th centuries.
 The establishment of the Altai Spiritual Mission in the region resulted in the severe persecution of shamanism and the kam.
 Christian missionaries routinely lambasted Shor shamanism as being a dark cult and the kam as servants of the devil.
-There was many forced conversions to Christianity as well.
+There were many forced conversions to Christianity as well.
 During the soviet era, the authorities frequently designated the kam and others as enemies of the state and sentenced them to camps or even death.
 Graves, drums, ritual clothing, and more were burned or desecrated during this period.
 Shor shamanism saw a revival starting in the late 1980s and is considered a vital part of modern Shor identity.